 This asana is performed with the help of pillar which makes the cervical vertebrates twisted along with the whole spine which increases its flexibility and also makes shoulder blades flexible.

 Your doctor will not allow you to practice this asana with Cervical Spondylosis.
 Even, a general yoga teacher will also not.
-But We as being therapeutic Iyengar yoga experts, we make cervical and neck pain patient to practice this asana and it makes the shoulder and neck stronger along with relieving neck pain.
+But We as being therapeutic Iyengar yoga experts, we make cervical and neck pain patients to practice this asana and it makes the shoulder and neck stronger along with relieving neck pain.

 13. Setu Bandh Sarvangasana

-Helps in removing the stiffness in the neck and helps in mental relaxation.
+It helps in removing the stiffness in the neck and helps in mental relaxation.